 Integration Support

-M&A technical due diligence, leadership transition planning, and knowledge transfer programs.
-When business risk concentrates around what people know rather than what's documented.
+M&A technical due diligence, leadership transition planning, and structured knowledge transfer.
+Especially when business risk concentrates around what people know rather than what’s documented.

 How We Work—

 Systems are more complex than ever.
 Teams are more distributed.
 Knowledge is more fragmented.
-Institutional knowledge is disappearing as people change roles faster, retire earlier, and more quickly move to new opportunities.
+Institutional memory disappears faster than most organizations realize.

-Meanwhile, documentation captures configurations but misses context.
-Diagrams show connections but not dependencies.
+Documentation captures configurations but misses reasoning.
+Diagrams show connections but not trade-offs.
 Runbooks explain procedures but not the subtle expertise that makes them work.

-Organizations facing mergers, transitions, or rapid growth can't afford to discover critical knowledge gaps mid-execution.
+Organizations facing mergers, transitions, or rapid growth can’t afford to discover gaps in reasoning mid-execution.

 Why This Matters Now—

-Institutional knowledge doesn't wait for you to notice it's missing.
+Institutional memory doesn't wait for you to notice it's missing.

-Senior executives, CTOs, CEOs, Directors of Infrastructure—who recognize that technical complexity creates business risk, especially during transitions.
-Leaders who understand that their competitive advantage isn't just in their systems, but in the knowledge of how those systems actually work.
+Senior executives, CTOs, CEOs, and Directors of Infrastructure who recognize that technical complexity becomes business risk during transitions.
+Leaders who understand that their competitive advantage isn’t just in their systems, but in the reasoning behind how those systems evolved.

 Organizations where: